-PROJECTS (20% of semester grade)
+PROJECTS (20%) (both projects are worth - combined - 20% of the final semester grade):

 You will complete two projects this semester: Library Assignment (10%) and an end of semester project (directions for this assignment can be found on D2L in "End of Course" module; this project will not follow the "Writings" pattern - see instructions on D2L) (10%).
 These are listed on the course calendar and more details for each project will be given in class at the appropriate time.
 Grading rubrics are posted in D2L for both assignments.